 The ability of the transceiver to operate in environmental extremes shall be determined using the test methods described in section 5.3.
-It is suggested that these tests be performed before the transceiver is tested for compliance with the requirements of sections 4.4 and 4.5.
+These tests shall be performed before the transceiver is tested for compliance with the requirements of sections 4.4 through 4.7.